kaaproject/kaa-rfcs/0013/README.md

 ```
 where `<transmitter-service-instance-name>` is the instance name of the transmitter service.

-In case a receiver expects a processing result message from receivers, it MUST set `replyTo` NATS subject in the broadcast message according to the [session affinity design](/0003/README.md#session-affinity).
+In case a transmitter expects a processing result message from receivers, it MUST set `replyTo` NATS subject in the broadcast message according to the [session affinity design](/0003/README.md#session-affinity).

 The NATS message payload is an Avro object with the following schema ([ep-data-samples-event.avsc](./ep-data-samples-event.avsc)):